tidymodels/parsnip/tests/testthat/_snaps/svm_linear.md

       predict(cls_form, hpc_no_m[ind, -5], type = "prob")
     Condition
       Error in `check_spec_pred_type()`:
       !
-No "prob" prediction method available for this model.
-Value for `type` should be one of: "class" and "raw".
+No "prob" prediction method available for this model. `type` should be one of: "class" and "raw".

 ---